When you consider IT support options for your business, there are some items you shouldn’t scrimp on

 Regardless of who supplies the rest of your IT, this ensures you’re always able to deal directly with the company that built your server in the event of hardware failure.
 It’s such an important piece of equipment that you shouldn't opt for second rate cover just to save a few pounds.

 Even if you don’t get cover for any other aspect of your business IT, make sure other problems with your server are covered too.
 You usually need specialist knowledge and a technical background to fix server issues, and pre-emptive maintenance can often avert serious future issues.

 - Your domain name

-Never give control of your domain name to anyone outside your company.
+Never give control or ownership of your domain name to anyone outside your company.
 It’s one of the most crucial elements of your business’s online identity, and central to your brand.